HYDRAGanesh/face-tracking/README.md

-# Face Recognition in a Crowd, using OpenCV ( Computer Vision ) using Python Programming Language
+# Face Recognition in a Crowd, using OpenCV ( Computer Vision ) and Python Programming Language

 This blog lets you recognize faces in a crowd from a video.